snehilvj/dmc-docs/docs/barchart/barchart.md

 ### Tooltip animation
 By default, tooltip animation is disabled.
 To enable it, set `tooltipAnimationDuration` prop to a number of milliseconds to animate the tooltip position change.

 .. exec::docs.barchart.tooltipanimation

+### Bar animation
+By default, the Recharts data animation is disabled.
+To enable and customize the animation, use `barProps` to pass properties to the Recharts `Bar` component.

+.. exec::docs.barchart.bar_animation

 ### Units
 Set `unit` prop to render a unit label next to the y-axis ticks and tooltip values: